Redeeming Miles with Singapore Airlines KrisFlyer - A Complete Guide

 Working out the cost of a KrisFlyer award redemption

 3 award charts make it a complicated system

-KrisFlyer has three separate award charts which, like for Cathay Pacific, makes it a quite complicated program.
+KrisFlyer has three separate award charts which, like Cathay Pacific, makes it quite a complicated program.
 The 3 charts cover:

 Here is an extract of award chart number 2 mentioned above:

-This means they offer 2 award tiers for redemptions on Singapore Airlines own operated flights, chart 1 and 2 above, Saver and Advantage.
+This means it offers 2 award tiers for redemptions on Singapore Airlines' own operated flights; chart 1 and 2 above, Saver and Advantage.
 Saver awards are cheaper in terms of the number of miles required, but typically harder to find on popular redemptions such as New York and Los Angeles to Singapore.

 The Star Alliance award chart is priced slightly above the Saver award chart but well below the Advantage award chart.
 For flights containing both Singapore Airlines and Star Alliance, it’s important to note that the Star Alliance pricing applies.

 Singapore Airlines also partners with some airlines outside of Star Alliance, namely Alaska Airlines, Virgin Australia, Virgin Atlantic, Vistara, and Juneyao Airlines.
 Each airline has its own separate chart but as you wouldn’t book these with KrisFlyer miles, they are not relevant to this article.